Nueva Vizcaya: Government

 Nueva Vizcaya has one congressional district, although there has been a longtime proposal to divide the province into two congressional districts.

+Culture

+Every May, the province holds the Ammungan Festival, a five-day festival in celebration for its founding anniversary.
+The word "Ammungan" is a Gaddang word meaning "gathering" symbolizing the unity of the different ethnolinguistic groups in the province.
+The festival showcase different shows including cultural showcase, beauty pageant, agri-trade fair, tourism expo, dance competitions and a concerts.

 Education

 Nueva Vizcaya has the following education institutions, among others.